-To access this utility, click Service Station under TOSHIBA group in the Apps view.
+To access this utility, click Service Station under TOSHIBA group in All apps.

-5-3 User's Manual

-TOSHIBA PC Health Monitor The TOSHIBA PC Health Monitor application proactively monitors a number of system functions such as power consumption, battery health, and system cooling, informing you of significant system conditions.
+TOSHIBA PC Health Monitor

+The TOSHIBA PC Health Monitor application proactively monitors a number of system functions such as power consumption, battery health, and system cooling, informing you of significant system conditions.
 This application recognizes the system and individual component serial numbers and tracks specific activities related to their usage.

+To access this utility, click PC Health Monitor under TOSHIBA group in All apps.

+This utility is only provided with some models.

-To access this utility, click PC Health Monitor under TOSHIBA group in the Apps view.
-For details on TOSHIBA PC Health Monitor, see TOSHIBA Audio Enhancement TOSHIBA Audio Enhancement provides you the function of audio source filtering, earphone audio enhancement, or speaker audio enhancement.
-To change the settings, click Audio Enhancement under TOSHIBA group in the Apps view.
+For details on TOSHIBA PC Health Monitor, see the help file.

+TOSHIBA Product Improvement Program The TOSHIBA Product Improvement Program recognizes the system and individual component serial numbers and will track specific activities related to the computer and their usage.
+This utility does not provide the user interface.
+You can enable or disable the monitoring operation by clicking Product Improvement Program under TOSHIBA group in All apps .
+This utility is only provided with some models.
+TOSHIBA Audio Enhancement TOSHIBA Audio Enhancement provides you the function of audio source filtering, earphone audio enhancement, or speaker audio enhancement.
+To change the settings, click Audio Enhancement under TOSHIBA group in AII apps.
+Bluetooth [®] Link Bluetooth® Link allows you to use the keyboard and touchpad of your computer as a Bluetooth keyboard and mouse.
+Your computer can also be used to operate a Smartphone in hands free mode and speaker.
+To access this utility, click Bluetooth(R) Link under TOSHIBA group in All apps .
+For details on this utility, see the help file.
 Chroma Tune for TOSHIBA Chroma Tune for TOSHIBA is a utility that allows color setting of your computer.
-To access this utility, click Chroma Tune for TOSHIBA in the Apps view.
+To access this utility, click Chroma Tune for TOSHIBA under Portrait Displays group in All apps .
 For details on Chroma Tune for TOSHIBA, see the User Manual of the utility.
+TruRecorder This software is a recording application that can check recorded data quickly and easily, analyze voices to automatically identify specific speakers, and allow you to mark important statements in the recording.
+To access it, click TruRecorder in All apps .
+For more detailed information, see the Help of this utility.